reasonmii/ref_R/statQuest/PCA.md

   ggtitle("My PCA Graph")
 ```

-Lastly, let's look at how to use loading scores to determine
+</br>Lastly, let's look at how to use loading scores to determine
 </br>which genes have the largest effect on where samples are plotted in the PCA plot
 </br>**★ The prcomp() function calls the loading scores rotation**
 </br>There are loading scores for each PC